 Framework for Transition to Successor IANA Operator

-This framework plan outlines key actions that would allow the incumbent IANA operator (IIO) to ensure an orderly transition of the IANA functions to a successor IANA operator (SIO) while maintaining continuity and security of operations.
+This framework plan outlines key actions that would allow the IIO to ensure an orderly transition of the IANA functions to a SIO while maintaining continuity and security of operations.

-Document Structure
+Document Structure:

-This document identifies those functions, systems, processes and documents that might need to be transitioned, including actions that would be required .
+This document identifies those functions, systems, processes and documents that might need to be transitioned by the incumbent IANA operator, including actions that would be required, to allow a successor operator to perform the IANA Functions.

 Additional documents of importance to a transition include (on CWG DT-L wiki):